Artist Responsibilities and Expenses

 a month to discuss upcoming events and issues that need to be addressed.

-Each resident recieves a free studio space and 24 hour access to state of the art firing facilities and equipment.
-Visit the Resident Facilites page to learn more.
+Each resident receives a free studio space and 24 hour access to state of the art firing facilities and equipment.
+Visit the Resident Facilities page to learn more.